zhuocheng2004/webufs/packages/webufs-idb/README.md

 	 * type: string
 	 * default: 'webufs-idb'
 	 *
-	 * the name of the indexedDB database where our filesystem uses
+	 * the name of the IndexedDB database that our filesystem uses
 	 * as the storage
 	 *
 	 * In this way we can have multiple independent filesystems